-These egg free chocolate chip cookies are thick, chewy, and loaded with chocolate chips.
-This recipe is a family favorite!
+These eggless chocolate chip cookies are thick, chewy, and loaded with chocolate chips.
+This recipe is a family favorite, and for good reason!
+You’ll never guess these treats are egg free and vegan.

 There’s nothing like a thick, chewy chocolate chip cookie and a cold glass of milk, is there?